 In March 2017, BACP embarked on a project to review its membership payment collection process.
 At the time the process was administration heavy for its membership team who were collecting payments by cheque, credit card, over the phone, by postal form or Direct Debit by paper instruction.
 With 45,000 members paying an annual membership fee, the post alone would often involve six people to process each morning.
-Administering the Direct Debit collection process themselves, as well as dealing with queries regarding payments by phone, post and email, was becoming increasingly labour intensive process as its membership grew.
+Administering the Direct Debit collection process themselves, as well as dealing with queries regarding payments by phone, post and email, was becoming an increasingly labour intensive process as its membership grew.

 As is the case for any manual process, inaccuracies and error resolution were also a problem.
 At this time 21,000 of its members were paying by Direct Debit and were signing up using a paper Direct Debit Instruction (DDI) which they either downloaded from the website or were posted.

-On average BACP were having to deal with 20 ADDAC’s (Automated Direct Debit Amendment and Cancellation) reports of ‘no instruction’ per month which required remedial work by the team.
+On average BACP were having to deal with 20 ADDACs (Automated Direct Debit Amendment and Cancellation) reports of ‘no instruction’ per month which required remedial work by the team.
 It was also taking 30 days from the point of a DDI being downloaded or posted out for a new member to be set up and an instruction being successfully lodged with the bank for payment to be collected, thereby impacting cashflow.

 Digitising Direct Debit

 Switching to AUDDIS, the Automated Direct Debit Instruction Service by which Direct Debit Instructions are lodged with the bank online and automatically, was the solution BACP needed.
 Using AUDDIS would help BACP to cut out the manual process involved in setting up new payers, and would link to the change to online DDI sign ups.
 Having made a decision to change its CRM solution, BACP then looked to find a Direct Debit bureau which offered online Direct Debit sign-ups, product integration with its new CRM, and would guide them through an AUDDIS migration.
-Having shortlisted a few Direct Debit bureaux, Jo Owen, Business Analyst, and the BACP team made the decision to move forward with SmartDebit due to price, product offering, and the service offered.
+Having shortlisted a few Direct Debit bureaux, Jo Owen, Business Analyst, and the BACP team made the decision to move forward with SmartDebit due to price, product offering, and excellent service reputation.